-The Palmer-Epard Cabin was built in 1867 from mixed hardwoods, by George W. Palmer about 14 miles northeast of the Monument.
+The Palmer-Epard Cabin was built in 1867 from mixed hardwoods, by George W. Palmer about 14 miles northeast of the Park.
 It is representative of local construction style and considered luxurious in size measuring 14 x 16 feet.
 Imagine living in this one room cabin with 10 children.
 Between 1875 and 1880, a 10 x 12 foot lean-to was added to the rear of the original cabin and the Palmers continued to live in it until 1895 when it was sold to nephews Eugene Mumford and William Foreman.
 A few years later, the farm was resold to Lawrence and Ida Mumford Epard.
 The Epards lived in the cabin for nearly 40 years.

 Maintenance and preservation of the cabin have been the priority of the National Park Service during this time.
-The Palmer-Epard cabin fills the need of an interpretive feature at the Monument, giving a glimpse of life on the homestead frontier in the years following the Civil War.
+The Palmer-Epard cabin fills the need of an interpretive feature at the Park, giving a glimpse of life on the homestead frontier in the years following the Civil War.